aksommerville/spellingbee/README.md

 ## TODO

 - [ ] Encounters
-- - [ ] Restructure as a modal, there's no reason for encounter to be a special thing.
+- - [x] Restructure as a modal, there's no reason for encounter to be a special thing.
+- - [x] Wrap encounter config in a resource.
+- - [x] It's incorrectly reshuffling when I have one tile left. (would happen any time hand[0] is empty)
-- - [ ] Animate rejected words.
+- - [x] Animate rejected words.
+- - [ ] Foe's hand appears to remain full when shuffle is imminent and my own is partial.
-- - [ ] Animate length bonuses.
+- - [x] Animate length bonuses.
-- - [ ] Different graphics for folding.
+- - [x] Different graphics for folding.
-- - [ ] Thinking and attacking faces.
+- - [x] Thinking and attacking faces.
 - - [ ] Tunable difficulty.
 Not a per-foe thing, but global preferences from the player.
-- - - [ ] (E) Maximum foe word length. <-- We need this for sure, and it should be a per-foe thing.
+- - - [x] (E) Maximum foe word length. <-- We need this for sure, and it should be a per-foe thing.
 Keep the early ones easy.
 - - - [ ] (H) Disable foe clock, he always plays his best possible word. ie no advantage to playing fast.
 - - - [ ] (E) Auto spell check when staging.
 - - - - Alternative: Prevent committing invalid words.